miohtama/opsec/source/team/index.rst

 - :ref:`xcode`

+- :ref:`squirrelmail`

+Links:

+- `Malware that Just Won’t Give Up on Google Play (Avast) <https://blog.avast.com/2015/07/24/malware-that-just-wont-give-up-on-google-play/>`_

+- `PEP 0458 -- Surviving a Compromise of PyPI <https://www.python.org/dev/peps/pep-0458/>`_

-.. _sensitive-data-access-limitations:
+.. _limited-sensitive-data-access:

-Sensitive data access limitations
+Limited sensitive data access
 ==============================================================

-**Backend sensitive data access is limited?** Yes / No / Not applicable
+**Sensitive data access by administrators is limited?** Yes / No / Not applicable

+Administrative access often implies being able to view user private data.

-If multiple people access the backend data, the access is limited in a way that the sensitive information is not exposed unless necessary for performing the work.
+When the team members access private data, the access is limited in a way that the sensitive information is not exposed unless necessary for performing the work.
+For example, social security numbers are not viewable among normal data, unless the administrator chooses to explicitly show it.

+See also: ref:`Authorization and permission framework`.

 Applies for: Everyone